Hard Times: Planners and photographers struggle with uncertainty in ‘big fat’ wedding industry

 From shooting against the backdrop of lavender fields in France to the sun-kissed landscapes of Rajasthan, Stories by Joseph Radhik are chroniclers of the Big Fat Indian Wedding in its truest sense.
 At the moment, however, there are few stories to tell.

 “This uncertainty – in a business which is dictated by the idea of mahurats – has put a lot of us in a spin,” Karthik said.
-“The problem is that when your revenues have taken a hit, your expenses also need to be downsized accordingly and most people in this industry don’t have the ability to do that.”
+“The problem is that when your revenues have taken a hit, your expenses also need to be downsized accordingly and some people in this industry don’t have the ability to do that.”

 ‘Weddings aren’t going anywhere’